-Aristotle later, basing himself already completely on the rational perception of things, is defining Logos in the terms of the phonetic phenomenon of speech as an expression of the individual soul:
+Aristotle later, has based himself already completely on the rational perception of things, has defined the concept of Logos in the terms of the phonetic phenomenon of speech as an expression of the 'individual soul':

 "Now, what (takes place) in the making of vocal sounds is a show of what there is in the soul in the way of passions, and what is written is a show of the vocal sounds.
 And just as writing is not the same among all (men), so also the vocal sounds are not the same.
 On the other hand, those things of which these (sounds and writings) are a show in the first place, are among all (men) the same passions of the soul, and the matters of which these (the passions) give likening representations are also the same."